frecklebars/colornet/README.md

-### 14th july 2020 update
-why did i do it in js too wtf

 # text-color-predictor
 I made this to get more familiar with how neural networks work.
 What the program does is randomly pick a color and, based on its training, decides whether white or black text looks better over that color.